Marriageable age: Europe

-The marriageable age as a right is 18 in all European countries, with the exception of Andorra and Scotland where it is 16 (for both sexes).
+The marriageable age as a right is 18 years in all European countries, with the exception of Scotland where it is 16 (regardless of gender).
 Existing exceptions to this general rule (usually requiring special judicial or parental consent) are discussed below.
-In both the European Union and the Council of Europe the marriageable age falls within the jurisdiction of individual member states.
-The Istanbul convention, the first legally binding instrument in Europe in the field of violence against women and domestic violence, only requires countries which ratify it to prohibit forced marriage (Article 37) and to ensure that forced marriages can be easily voided without further victimization (Article 32), but does not make any reference to a minimum age of marriage.
+In both the European Union and the Council of Europe the marriage act states: The Istanbul convention, the first legally binding instrument in Europe in the field of violence against women and domestic violence, only requires countries which ratify it to prohibit forced marriage (Article 37) and to ensure that forced marriages can be easily voided without further victimization (Article 32), but does not make any reference to a minimum age of marriage.